rvbug/NLP/README.md

 # Introduction

-With rise of state-of-the-art AI tools, it is important for us to understand the Intiution and the math behind it and not just using the readily available APIs.
+With rise of Large Language Models (LLMs), it is important for us to understand Transformers.
+But to get there, you need to know basics.
+This repo will guide you through that journey and help better understand the state-of-the-art AI tools.
+Enjoy!!

 Below is how this repository is set up.

 <br>
 <img width="453" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/774eb295-d903-4dbd-bf8e-ddbc633d53f3">